 Rice is a staple in any kitchen, and with so many different types, it lends itself to a limitless number of recipes.
 Before you add the same type of rice to every recipe you prepare, however, think twice.
 Substituting one type of rice for another can really alter the result of a recipe.
 Each type of rice has its own taste, texture, and unique properties that work well with different cooking applications.
-So how do you know which one to choose?
+So how do you know which one is the best type of rice to use?
 This guide examines factors that differentiate types of rice, from nutty basmati to fragrant jasmine and more!

 The following anatomy terms may be used throughout this guide when discussing the differences in types of rice.